manasis5/Mainprojrct/README.md

 -also upload the dataset in the same folder
 -now in vs code open a new file with main.ipynb name -execute the main.ipynb
+-you can download the dataset from the folder dataset there is a link attached copy the link and paste it then you can download in the zip format
 -now if you want to build a front end with flask i have given the code app.py -create a new file with app.py and in the terminal run python app.py else just execute the main.ipynb